Top 5 Venture Capital Firms for E-Commerce Startups

 Image of Expa- Top VCs in E-Commerce Platforms

-Expa operates as both a venture studio and a fund, providing early-stage startups with capital, expertise, and access to its network.
-Based in San Francisco, they function as an incubator and accelerator, actively helping build companies from the ground up.
+Expa operates as both a venture studio and a fund, providing early-stage startups with capital, expertise, and access to a broad network.
+Based in San Francisco, they actively help build companies from the ground up, not just finance them.

 • Investment stages: Seed, Convertible Note, Early Stage Venture, Late Stage Venture